Credential Lifecycle

 }

-The requests to the Credential status endpoint of the Issuers MUST be HTTP with method POST, using the same mandatory parameters as in the Table of Credential Request parameters.
-These MUST be encoded in application/x-www-form-urlencoded format.
+The requests to the Credential status endpoint of the Credential Issuers MUST be HTTP with method POST, using the same mandatory parameters as in the Table of Credential Request parameters.
+These MUST be encoded in application/json format.

 Claim